 Being winter time and often travelling at night to avoid detection, their journey is treacherous and exhausting.
 Bands of thieves roam the gorges and valleys, preying on wandering mendicants, only serving to add to the dramatic suspense.
-The region is also densely forested and mountainous and they are forced to navigate their passage, often through snow and ice, without the aid of maps, relying only on the dubious directions of local natives.
+The region is also densely forested and mountainous, forcing them to navigate their passage, often through snow and ice without the aid of maps, relying only on the dubious directions of local natives.

-Despite bodily privation and extreme physical hardship—not least when Yongden injures an ankle leaving them both stranded for several days without food in the midst of a whiteout—David-Néel remains steadfast in her commitment to reach the forbidden city, even taking time to admire the stunning surroundings along the way.
+Despite bodily privation and extreme physical hardship—not least when Yongden injures an ankle leaving them both stranded for several days without food in the midst of a whiteout—David-Néel remains steadfast in her commitment to reaching the forbidden city, even taking time to admire the stunning surroundings along the way:

 … the scenery was grand beyond all description.
 Behind extended the waste I had crossed.
 In front of me was a precipitous fall of the mountain.
 Stretching far below, black undulating crests vanished into the darkness.
 The moon rose as I looked around in a trance of admiration.
 Its rays touched the glaciers and high snow-robed peaks, the whole white plain, and silvery unknown valleys toward which I was to proceed.

 The impassive landscape of the day seemed to awaken under the blue light which metamorphosed it, sparks glittered to and fro, and faint sounds were wafted by the wind …